SCORING & SAFETY

 - 80.94 – 1.05 = 79.89 FINAL COMPETITION SCORE

-Team B is an Youth Prep Level 1 team with a Raw Score Max of 42.5.
+Team B is an U12 Prep Level 1 team with a Raw Score Max of 42.5.
 They score a total of 35.2 for their direct scores.
 Their Routine Creativity & Showmanship scores, which are averaged, are scored as 3.6, 3.5 and 3.6 by the three judges, giving them an averaged score of 3.57.
 They incur 2.75 points of deductions.
 Their final competition score will be:

 - (35.2 + 3.57) / 42.5 = 0.9122 x 100 = 91.22% TOTAL TEAM SCORE